jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Today I want to talk about growth.

-As support people, I don't think we talk about growth enough.
+We talk a lot about growth in other contexts - there are growth hackers and whole growth conferences, but as support people, I don't think we talk about growth enough.
 My thinking is this is because growth can be a bit of a double-edged sword.

 On one hand, customer growth is exciting!
-Growth means more new people using our tools and talking about our company, and our friends and family might even recognize what we're working on.

-But, on the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.
+Growth means more people using our apps and talking about our company.
+But on the other hand, growth also means more support tickets, more feature requests, and more requests for "just 5 minutes" of our time.

 ## Young Wistia

 At Wistia, we went through our first growth spurt in early 2012.
 We had released this new set of features, and for the first time we were really separating ourselves from the competition.
-We were breaking down barriers and getting interest from lots of potential customers we never had a shot with before.
+We were getting interest from potential customers we never had a shot with before.

-At first, the support increase that went along with this release was just a small uptick, a few extra emails here or there.
-Nothing to really be concerned about.
+At first, the related support increase just felt like a typical launch bump, and I was thinking "this will subside, no big deal."

 ## oh yeah, we did

-But slowly the uptick turned into a full-on monsoon.

-The phones were ringing off the hook.
-The support inbox was filling up faster than I could clean it out.
+Boy was I wrong.

+Before long, support felt like some game of twisted whack-a-mole.
+I'd answer and email, and three more would spring up in it's place!
+I'd hang up from a call, and the phone would start ringing again!

 I was drowning in support.

 Many of you have probably experienced what I was feeling at that time.
 I was burned out, exhausted, and generally sick of answering the same questions over